microsoft/fluentui-react-native/README.md

 FluentUI React Native is a javascript component library that provides developers with controls that are part of the [Fluent Design System](https://www.microsoft.com/design/fluent/).
 These controls are built on [React Native](https://reactnative.dev/) and fully customizable.

+FluentUI React Native is still in the alpha stages of development for both the components and the repo.
+We encourage anyone who is interested in getting an early glimpse of our plans to download and use our components, but please note that you may hit bumps along the way.
+Please leave us feedback or file issues if you run into bumps, and we will continue to improve the quality of the repo.

 ## Getting Started

 If you have an existing React Native project, it's easy to begin using FluentUI React Native.
 If you need to setup a new React Native project, please see the [React Native Windows Getting Started documentation](https://microsoft.github.io/react-native-windows/docs/getting-started).